 Saying a hard "T" in the middle.

-In "meeting", the "t" between vowels sounds like a quick "d" — the tongue briefly taps the ridge behind the upper teeth. /t/ or /d/ becomes a quick tap [ɾ] — sounds like a soft D. The tongue briefly taps the ridge behind the upper teeth.
+In "meeting", the "d" between vowels sounds like a quick "d" — the tongue briefly taps the ridge behind the upper teeth. /t/ or /d/ becomes a quick tap [ɾ] — sounds like a soft D. The tongue briefly taps the ridge behind the upper teeth.

 Hard T at the end of a word, not a flap.

-The "t" at the end of "" links to the vowel starting "" — it flaps to sound like a quick "d", with the tongue briefly tapping the ridge behind the upper teeth.
+The "t" at the end of "got" links to the vowel starting "a" — it flaps to sound like a quick "d", with the tongue briefly tapping the ridge behind the upper teeth.
 Same flap as within-word (R1) but spanning two words.

 Pausing between the words.

-The "" at the end of "" flows directly into the vowel starting "" — the consonant migrates to the next word with no pause between.
+The "er" at the end of "tire" flows directly into the vowel starting "on" — the consonant migrates to the next word with no pause between.
 Final consonant "migrates" to next word — no pause between.

 Pronouncing the identical consonant twice.

-The "" shared between "" and "" is held once, slightly longer, and released once instead of stopping and starting twice.
+The "t" shared between "flat" and "tire" is held once, slightly longer, and released once instead of stopping and starting twice.
 Consonant is held slightly longer and released once (not said twice).